California Digital Newspaper Collection: History

 In 2010, the CDNC initiated the "Born Digital Project", with the goal to collect and host contemporary PDFs from newspaper publishers.
-Roughly a dozen publishers have or do participate in the project.
-See California Digital Newspaper Collection for more information.
+Roughly a dozen publishers have participated in the project.

+As of 2023, the CDNC gets 150,000 unique monthly online visitors from academics, amateur historians, genealogists, schoolteachers, et al.

+In January 2025, the CDNC was notified that California was withholding their annual appropriation of $430,000 for their 2024–2025 budget.
+In April 2025, CDNC director Brian Geiger said they needed to raise at least $300,000 to keep the archival site operational, and if they were unable to raise the funds, there is the possibility the site could go offline.
+The state budget cuts are a result of the national budget cuts to libraries.
+In July, UCR announced that state and federal funding had been restored and Daryle Williams, dean of the UCR College of Humanities, Arts and Social Sciences issued a statement, dated July 11, saying “UCR is actively working on a sustainable model for the CDNC to continue to be available to the public.
+Effective July 1, 2025, the Center for Bibliographic Studies and Research functions under the direct oversight of the Office of the Dean within the College of Humanities, Arts and Social Sciences (CHASS).”
+However, CBSR staff members had all been laid off on June 27.
+Geiger expressed confusion at the dean's statement.
+“There's really no CBSR there anymore,” he said.
+Operations were suspended July 1, 2025.
+The last progress update was posted August 13, 2025.
+In mid-September (Sept 14-22) the CDNC website was offline.

 Digitization

 The California Digital Newspaper Collection follows standards established by the National Digital Newspaper Program.
 Microfilm or newsprint is scanned to create TIFF images; whenever possible, master negative film is used.
 The CBSR manages an archive of approximately 100,000 reels of negative film.
 These are stored and maintained by the California Newspaper Microfilm Archive.
-When negative film is unavailable positive can be used, but image quality and OCR will not be as good.
+When negative film is unavailable, positive can be used, but image quality and OCR will not be as good.

 The TIFF images are then processed or "digitized" to create derivative files, including a JP2, PDF, and METS/ALTO XML for each page.

 Unlike NDNP, the CDNC has traditionally digitized to article-level rather than just page-level.
 Individual "segments" on a page—articles, illustrations, advertisements, etc.—are identified during digitization and can be retrieved by the researcher.
 For an illustration of the difference between page- and article-level, compare the San Francisco Call in the CDNC to the same title in Chronicling America.

 Recently the CDNC has begun digitizing some titles to page-level, but most are still article-level.
 The main advantage of page-level is lower cost when done in an automated fashion, without human input.